Tina Leung (stylist): Career

 In 2005, Leung moved back to Hong Kong after being offered a job at what would later become Prestige magazine.
 She had been introduced to publisher and creative director Gordon Lam by her hairstylist when she went to the salon for a haircut.
 At Prestige, she covered the fashion and accessories markets, and interviewed industry figures including a watchmaker at Hermès and model Kendal Jenner.

 While living in Hong Kong, Leung styled for major publications in the region including Tatler, Ming Pao, and South China Morning Post, as well as Prestige.
 She did styling at runway shows and worked with celebrity clients Yunjin Kim, Karen Mok, and James Ferragamo.
 Her collaborations in Hong Kong included brands Valentino, Loewe, and Georg Jensen.

 In 2010, Leung launched her blog, Tina Loves.
 Initially intended as personal blog for friends and family, the site gained a following over time.
 In 2012, she received her first invitation to Paris Fashion Week from Dior.
 She subsequently became a fashion week regular in Milan, London, Paris, and New York, and published snaps chronicling her outfits and experiences.
-She then became a Instagram influencer; by 2023, she had over half a million followers.
+She then became an Instagram influencer; by 2023, she had over half a million followers.

 For a period, Leung split her time between Hong Kong and New York, eventually moving to New York City in 2017.
 In New York, she established a friendship with designer Laura Kim, co-creative director at Oscar de la Renta.